 Watana Dam and Project operations will alter the Susitna River flow regime downstream of the dam.
 Changes in the Susitna River flow regime have the potential to alter surface water-groundwater interactions.
 Potential changes to the groundwater level below floodplain surfaces supporting riparian vegetation could affect riparian vegetation processes (recruitment and maintenance).
 Potential changes to the amount of upwelling/downwelling in river habitats (e.g., sloughs, side channels) could affect fish spawning, incubation, and rearing habitat (particularly during winter).
 Water quality (e.g., temperature, dissolved oxygen, conductivity) at sloughs and side channels that are supported by groundwater upwelling could be one of the factors that determines the productivity of these aquatic habitats (spawning, incubation, rearing).

-The results of this study will be integrated with other physical habitat and biological process studies (e.g., flow routing, ice processes, fish populations, instream flow, instream flow riparian) to provide a basis for impact assessment; developing avoidance and protection (A/P) measures; developing protection, mitigation, and enhancement (PME) measures; and developing resource management and monitoring plans.
+The results of this study will be integrated with other physical habitat and biological process studies (e.g., flow routing, ice processes, fish populations, instream flow, instream flow riparian) to provide a basis for impact assessment; developing any necessary avoidance and protection (A/P) measures; developing protection, mitigation, and enhancement (PME) measures; and developing resource management and monitoring plans.

 Explain how any proposed study methodology (including any preferred data collection and analysis techniques, or objectively quantified information, and a schedule including appropriate field season(s) and the duration) is consistent with generally accepted practice in the scientific community or, as appropriate, considers relevant tribal values and knowledge